 Form 941, Employer's Quarterly Federal Tax Return

-Form 941 is used to report the following payroll taxes:
+Form 941 is used to report:

 - Federal income taxes withheld

 - Social Security taxes withheld